juju/docs/src/en/commands.md

    _-n, --num-units  (= 1)_

-   number of service units to deploy for principal charms
+   Number of application units to deploy for principal charms

    _--plan (= "")_